-Interior design degrees provide graduates with an array of creative and business skills that aid them in their work.
-Each day is different and depends on the project at hand; therefore, interior designers must practice versatility in their work while still delivering a top-qualify final product.
-Interior design programs offer coursework, internship opportunities, and additional certifications to prepare learners for careers.
+Interior design programs provide graduates with an array of creative and business skills that aid them in their work.
+Each day is different and depends on the project at hand; therefore, interior designers must be versatile.
+Interior design programs typically offer coursework, internship opportunities, and additional certifications to prepare learners for careers.

 - Creative Eye

-While it is important for interior designers to identify and predict incoming trends, they must also understand how to incorporate timeless and classic design components to ensure the spaces they create do not feel outdated or irrelevant after a few years.
+While it is important for interior designers to identify and predict new trends, they must also understand how to incorporate timeless and classic design components into their work to ensure the spaces they create do not feel dated or irrelevant after a few years.

 - Ability to Communicate

-In addition to communicating their vision for a space clearly, interior designers also talk through details with their clients.
-Ordering the wrong fabric, wall covering, or flooring can spell disaster, so interior designers must develop superior and clear communication tools to ensure everyone stays on the same page.
+In addition to communicating their vision for a space, interior designers also talk through details with their clients.
+Ordering the wrong fabric, wall covering, or flooring can hamper a project, so interior designers must develop clear communication tools to ensure everyone stays on the same page.

 - Knowledge of Construction

 Whether knocking down a wall, updating electrical panels, or leveling out a floor, interior designers need a working knowledge of building principles.
-Structural changes can often tack on thousands of dollars to the final bill, so they need to know how to estimate and incorporate these prices into their design costs.
+Structural changes can often add thousands of dollars to the final bill, so these professionals need to know how to estimate and incorporate these prices into their design costs.

 - Technical Abilities